Robert01101101/tourguide_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Notes

+- use `flutter run -d chrome --web-hostname localhost --web-port 60875` to run the app in debug mode, so that auth works (specific port required)